To Our stockholders and Investors Message from the CEO

 Let me now turn to a discussion on the operating environment of the OUTSOURCING Group and our current efforts.

-■ Market Environment Surrounding Business and OS Group’s Strategy
+■ Market Environment Surrounding Domestic Outsourcing Business

+The OS Group will work on closing the supply/demand gap in the global HR market, and through establishing the WBB Platform, we will realize further growth by making a radical departure away from the conventional “stock” business model.
 We would greatly appreciate your continued support of the OS Group as we continue to venture into new growth opportunities.